tewarid/tewarid.github.io/_posts/2018/2018-01-17-create-valid-self-signed-certificates-using-openssl.md

 Add certificate file to trusted root authorities key store.
 Restart the browser.
 It should be happy with the certificate provided by the server.

+## Using PowerShell to create self-signed certificates

-On Windows, PowerShell's [New-SelfSignedCertificate](https://docs.microsoft.com/en-us/powershell/module/pkiclient/new-selfsignedcertificate) command can also be used to automate self-signed certificate creation and installation
+PowerShell's [New-SelfSignedCertificate](https://docs.microsoft.com/en-us/powershell/module/pkiclient/new-selfsignedcertificate) command can also be used to automate self-signed certificate creation and installation

 ```powershell
 New-SelfSignedCertificate -DnsName "localhost", "example.com" -CertStoreLocation "cert:\LocalMachine\My"
 ```

+You can export the private key to PFX format using **Manage computer certificates** Control Panel widget, and [convert it to PEM format]({% link _posts/2017/2017-09-18-export-private-key-in-pfx-or-p12-file-to-pem-format.md %}) using OpenSSL.